Upper Bounds on the Capacities of Noncontrollable Finite-State Channels with/without Feedback: Introduction

+In addition to the derivation of the capacity formula, the computation of the channel capacity is also an important problem.
+For general channels, this could be a very complicated optimization problem due to the following two issues.
+Firstly, the capacity usually takes the form of a limit, whose analytical properties are rarely known.
+Secondly, it might be required to consider almost all possible input processes to conduct the optimization.
+A brief review of the computation of the channel capacity or its bounds is summarized as follows.

-\IEEEPARstart{T}{he} capacity of a memoryless channel without feedback was derived by Shannon in \cite{Shannon48}.
-Furthermore, feedback doesn't increase the capacities of memoryless channels \cite{Shannon56}.
-In contrast, there is no universal statement for the capacities of channels with memory used with/without feedback.
-Finite-state channels~(FSCs) describe channels with finite memory such as finite-length intersymbol interference~(ISI) channels \cite{Hirt88} and Gilbert-Elliott~(GE) channels \cite{Mushkin89}.
-In \cite{Hirt88}, Hirt used a Monte Carlo method to evaluate bounds on the i.u.d. capacity $C_{i.u.d.}$ of the ISI channel, which is defined as the information rate when the channel inputs are independent and uniformly distributed~(i.u.d.).
-In recent years, \cite{Arnold01,Pfister01,Sharma01,Arnold06} presented efficient Monte Carlo methods to evaluate $C_{i.u.d.}$ and information rates of FSCs whose inputs are Markov random processes.
-A generalization of the well-known Blahut-Arimoto algorithm \cite{Kavcic01,Vontobel08} was proposed to numerically optimize (maximize) information rates for a given Markov process order.
-These methods, coupled with recent proofs \cite{Chen04,Chen08} that Markov processes asymptotically achieve feedforward capacities of FSCs, can be utilized to very closely lower-bound the feedforward capacities.
-Vontobel and Arnold introduced an upper bound on the feedforward capacity \cite{Vontobel01}, which is not always numerically tight.
-So far, the delayed feedback capacity~\cite{Yang05} is the numerically tightest upper bound on the feedforward capacity of the \emph{controllable} FSC, in which the user can take the channel from any state into any desired state by selecting finite channel inputs.
+For the discrete memoryless channel, the capacity can be computed by the Blahut-Arimoto algorithm~\cite{Blahut72,Arimoto72}.
+For the ISI channel with additive white Gaussian noise, if continuous channel inputs are allowed, the capacity can be computed by using the water-filling theorem~\cite{Gallager68,Cover91}.
+If only finite channel inputs are allowed in the ISI channel, bounds on the i.u.d. capacity $C_{i.u.d.}$, which is defined as the information rate when the channel inputs are independent and uniformly distributed~(i.u.d.), can be evaluated numerically by a Monte Carlo method~\cite{Hirt88}.
+A more refined Monte Carlo method that utilizes the BCJR algorithm can be used to numerically evaluate the $C_{i.u.d.}$ and the information rates of stationary FSCs with Markov inputs~\cite{Arnold01,Pfister01,Sharma01,Arnold06}.
+For an FSC with a given-order Markov input processe, the information rate can be further optimized by a generalization of the Blahut-Arimoto algorithm~\cite{Kavcic01,Vontobel08}.
+These methods, coupled with the proofs~\cite{Chen08} that Markov processes asymptotically achieve feedforward capacities of ISI channels, can be utilized to very closely lower-bound the feedforward capacities of ISI channels.
+For upper bounds on the feedforward capacities of the stationary FSCs, see~\cite{Yang05,Huang09} and the references therein.